leonardodimarchi/pythoshop-template/README.md

 # Pythoshop
-A python program to apply text and images at a photoshop template
+A program to apply text and images at a photoshop template

 ## ✔️ Checklist
 - [x] Apply a text layer change